 Fate of the Fragrance:

 Daimo by Babani, a fragrance that captured the essence of Japanese elegance and tranquility, unfortunately faced an uncertain fate when it was discontinued.
 The exact date of its discontinuation remains elusive, leaving behind a legacy of mystery and allure.
+Still sold in 1927.
 Despite its departure from the perfume market, Daimo's artistic bottle design and its evocative name continue to intrigue collectors and enthusiasts of vintage fragrances.
 Its discontinuation represents a loss of a fragrance that once embodied the serene beauty of Japanese gardens and the cultural fascination of its time, reminding us of the transient nature of perfumes in the ever-evolving world of fragrance trends.

 No comments: